 There must not be any destruction of natural aquatic life by reason of a concentration of toxic substances.

-The natural colour and clarity of the waters must not be changed to a conspicuous extent.
 There shall be no more than a 20% change in clarity or colour at the edge of the reasonable mixing zone, relative to the clarity or colour upstream of the discharge point.